udayj/nftmarketplace/README.md

 9. Lazy minting - first buyer mints the NFT -> pays the gas fees
 10. Buying with other tokens (like USDC, MATIC, UNI, etc.) -> get price from Chainlink
 11. Deploy upgradeable Marketplace contract
+12. Allow resetting price of an NFT

-(Inspired by Nader Dabit's NFT Marketplace and extending that concept)
+(Inspired by Nader Dabit's NFT Marketplace and extending the idea)